You are on our United Kingdom site

 The Government has powers to (i) add to this list of restricted variations and (ii) clarify what payments, expenses or other contractual benefits are not considered to be restricted variations.
 There is also an anti-avoidance provision, which makes the inclusion of a variation clause (or so-called flexibility clauses) that would enable the employer to make changes to any of the above restricted matters without the employee’s agreement a restricted variation.

-There is a (very) limited exception which will apply where employers can demonstrate that the employer was in significant financial difficulties.
+There is a (very) limited exception which will apply, so that the dismissal will not be automatically unfair, where employers can demonstrate that the employer was in significant financial difficulties.
 Basically, this is where the employer was in financial difficulties likely to affect the employer’s ability to carry on the business as a going concern and in all the circumstances the employer could not reasonably have avoided the need to make the variation or replace the employee.
-There are also different financial difficult exceptions for public sector employers and local authorities.
+There are also different financial difficultly exceptions for public sector employers and local authorities.

 These factors do not replace the usual tests for fairness of a dismissal and would generally be considered by a tribunal anyway.

-Dismissals for other types of variations which are not captured by the definition of ‘restricted variation’ (such as mobility clauses) will not be considered automatically unfair.
-However, employers will need to satisfy a tribunal that the dismissal was fair in the usual way and the provisions set out a list of factors that tribunals must consider in assessing the fairness of such a dismissal.
+However, employers will need to satisfy a tribunal that the dismissal was fair under ordinary principles for unfair dismissal and the ERA 2025 lists factors that tribunals must consider in assessing the fairness of such a dismissal.
 These include the reason for the variation, any consultation carried out by the employer, anything offered in return for the variation and any other matters in future regulations.

-Employers may consider the use of “flexibility” clauses in template contracts where appropriate.
+Employers may consider the use of ‘flexibility’ (or variation) clauses in template contracts where appropriate.
 These clauses usually reserve discretion to the employer to make changes without agreement from the employee (as agreement is essentially already baked into the contract) – but on current principles care is required to ensure they are drafted carefully and clearly and not exercised in such a way as to breach mutual trust and confidence.

 Timing and developments

-Included in the Employment Rights Bill.
+Included in the ERA 2025.

 Subscribe to our Newsletter